 At the same time, Jane’s pregnancy caused her to be hospitalized from 25 weeks of pregnancy until she had the baby prematurely, at 30 weeks.
-Heartland Family Service was able to bring Jane back into the Family Works program, where she had found success in treatment in the weeks before her pre-term labor.
+Heartland Family Service was able to again offer Jane the Family Works services, where she had found success in treatment in the weeks before her pre-term labor.
 They worked to get Jane’s newborn placed with her while she continued the original fight for custody of her now 18-month-old child.

-Family Works is a long-term residential Substance Use Treatment and Mental Health Counseling program in Iowa and Nebraska for women with children, working to preserve and strengthen the mother-child attachment while providing housing, treatment, therapy, and support for the women and their children.
+Family Works offers long-term residential Substance Use Treatment and Mental Health Counseling services in Iowa and Nebraska for women with children, working to preserve and strengthen the mother-child attachment while providing housing, treatment, therapy, and support for the women and their children.

 Jane had been told by the courts and legal parties, if she relinquished custody of her older child, she could keep her newborn baby, otherwise the baby would be taken into custody and added to the termination of parental rights case.
 Jane would not abide this decision, and Heartland Family Service Family Works supported her goal to parent both children.

-When Jane graduated from the residential Family Works program, the plan was for her to move from the program to a local Oxford House transitional unit until a Family Works apartment opened.
-It was during this short transitional period that the legal team took advantage of her vulnerable position away from Family Works to make an emergency request to the judge, stating that since she couldn’t go immediately to the Family Works Apartments Program, her newborn baby should be removed.
+When Jane graduated from the residential services Family Works offers, the plan was for her to move into a local Oxford House transitional unit a Family Works apartment opened.
+It was during this short transitional period that the legal team took advantage of her vulnerable position away from Family Works to make an emergency request to the judge, stating that since she couldn’t immediately receive the Family Works services, her newborn baby should be removed.

 The next hurdle Jane faced was getting the court to allow the children’s father to move in so they could live as a family in their new apartment.
 After working with a Heartland Family Service Family Works outpatient therapist on couple’s counseling, attending domestic violence groups, and addressing the father’s own Substance Use Treatment needs, Jane was able to reunite with the father and their newborn baby.

 However, the battle for their older child continued.
-Heartland Family Service Family Works staff continued to support the family and with the program’s help, the juvenile case was finally closed, and full custody of both children was awarded jointly to both parents.
+Heartland Family Service Family Works staff continued to support the family and with a variety services to help, the juvenile case was finally closed, and full custody of both children was awarded jointly to both parents.